top of page

 Our mission is to ensure adequate resources - both time and financial- to fully satiate yours and your family's demand and desire for all the best the yachting lifestyle has to offer.

-But suffice it to say, we are concerned by the increasingly common fraudulent practice of attempting to defray and disguise the expense of the yachting lifestyle with the tax ruse of a charter yacht business.
+But suffice it to say, we are concerned by what appears to be the increasingly common fraudulent practice of attempting to defray and disguise the expense of the yachting lifestyle with the tax ruse of a charter yacht business.

 The IRS may be slow, but they are not stupid.
 The tricks, scams, and schemes to game the system may work for a while, and sometime a long while and be peddled by impressive professionals, but the IRS will eventually catch on.
 Son of Boss for example.
 Sometimes the tax code changes - or judicial interpretation changes - making what but used to be legal, now not so much.
 Unfortunately while many CPAs are in the dark, promoters often mistakenly continue to tout a program's previous historic success (staying out of jail or meeting the tax code requirements at the time) as some type of current validation.
 That's not necessarily so.

-All the more, now with the most sweeping changes to the tax code in a generation - the Tax Cuts and Jobs Act of 2017 (TCJA).
+All the more, now with the most sweeping changes to the tax code in a generation - the Tax Cuts and Jobs Act of 2017 (TCJA) and now the Inflation Reduction Act.

 It's generous depreciation treatment will likely become an open invitation for unscrupulous yacht brokers, their shills and cronies to prey upon the unsophisticated.
 Like many Multi-Level-Marketing pyramid schemes, but designed to sell boats, these packaged boat charter business schemes are not really designed to ever make a net after tax profit - just an attempt to try to work the tax code for some potentially high risk questionable tax breaks.